9999years/projects-for-beginner-coders/README.md

 * [Boids] (read: birds), a simulation of bird flocking dynamics ([detailed pseudocode here][boidscode])
 * Recreate the classic [Windows starfield screensaver][starfield]
+* Generate mazes as text
+  * Bonus: use [Unicode box-drawing characters][box] to make your maze look extra spiffy
+  * Challenge: ensure your mazes are solvable
+    * Challenge: print the solution as well

 ## Games

-These games can all be played as *text*, so you don’t have to take the scary leap into graphics (even “creating a window” can be surprisingly difficult).
+These games can all be played as *text* (e.g. representing the board as carefully-organized text; examples next to exercises under details where relevant), so you don’t have to take the scary leap into graphics (even “creating a window” can be surprisingly difficult).
 I recommend implementing them as text at first.

 * Tic-tac-toe; draw the board with text <details><summary>Example board</summary><pre><code>  a b c 1  │ │